Deborah Ann Turner

-Deborah Ann Turner (born 1950) is an American physician who is the 20th and current president of the League of Women Voters of the United States (LWVUS) and also the chair of the Board of Trustees of the League of Women Voters Education Fund (LWVEF).
-She was elected board president at the League of Women Voters 54th National Convention in June 2020 and will continue in this position until at least June 2022.
+Deborah Ann Turner (October 4, 1950 – January 28, 2024) was an American physician, the 20th president of the League of Women Voters of the United States (LWVUS), and the chair of the Board of Trustees of the League of Women Voters Education Fund (LWVEF).
+She was elected board president at the League of Women Voters's 54th and 55th National Conventions, in June 2020 and June 2022.
+She died on January 28, 2024.

-She currently works in Omaha, Nebraska and four other locations and specializes in General surgery, gynecologic oncology and obstetrics and gynecology.
-Turner is also affiliated with Mercy Medical Center & Children's Hospital Des Moines (Iowa).
+She worked in Omaha, Nebraska, and four other locations and specialized in General surgery, gynecologic oncology and obstetrics and gynecology.
+Turner was also affiliated with Mercy Medical Center & Children's Hospital Des Moines (Iowa).

 Early life and education

 She was born in Mason City, Iowa in 1950.
 She graduated from Mason City High School in 1969.
 In 1973 she received a B.S. degree from Iowa State University where she was the first African-American woman asked to join a sorority.
 Turner was first interested in medicine because her older sister, Delores, was a registered nurse.
 She later became interested in becoming a doctor when her husband asked why she didn't become a doctor.
 She went on to earn her M.D. from the University of Iowa in 1978.
 In 1985 she became the first African-American certified by the American Board of Obstetrics and Gynecology in the specialty of gynecologic oncology.

 In 2007 she received her J.D. from Drake University.